Science

 Presentation

-Physics-Chemistry: L1 in the PCSI Portal (Physics, Chemistry, Engineering Sciences)
+Physics and Chemistry major: L1 in the PCSI (Physics, Chemistry, Engineering Sciences) Portal

-Point, solid and fluid mechanics.
+Mechanics of points, solids, and fluids.
 Thermodynamics, statistical physics.
 Wave physics.
 Optics.
 Electromagnetism.
-Electromechanics.
+Electrokinetics.
 Quantum mechanics.
 Experimental physics.

 Organic chemistry.
 Inorganic chemistry.
 Inorganic materials, characterizations.
 Atomistics.
 Reactivity.
-Solution chemistry and electrochemistry.
+Chemistry and electrochemistry of solutions.
 Symmetry and spectroscopy.
 Experimental chemistry.

 Languages and general culture Introduction to teaching professions